Exact minimax risk for linear least squares, and the lower tail of sample covariance matrices: Exact minimax analysis of least-squares regression

 \begin{theorem}[Upper bound in the well-specified case ] Grant Assumptions~\ref{ass:small-ball} and~\ref{ass:fourth-moment-norm}.
 Let $C' = 3 C^4 e^{1+9/\alpha}$ \textup(which only depends on $\alpha, C$\textup).
 If $n \geq \min (6 \alpha^{-1} d, 12 \alpha^{-1} \log (12 \alpha^{-1}) )$, then

 In particular, the minimax excess risk over the class $\wellclass (P_X, \sigma^2)$ satisfies:

 \end{theorem}

 The proof of Theorem~\ref{thm:upper-well-spec} is given in Section~\ref{sec:proof-trace-inverse}; it relies in particular on Lemma~\ref{lem:trace-inverse-approx} herein and on Theorem~\ref{thm:lower-tail-covariance} from Section~\ref{sec:small-ball-bounds}.
+From a technical point of view, some care is required since the assumptions of Theorem~\ref{thm:upper-well-spec} provide control on lower, rather than upper, relative deviations of $\wh \Sigma_n$ with respect to $\Sigma$.
 As shown by the lower bound (established in Corollary~\ref{cor:minimax-lower-bound}), the constant in the first-order term in~\eqref{eq:upper-bound-minimax} is tight; in addition, one could see from a higher-order expansion (under additional moment assumptions) that the second-order term is also tight, up to the constant $8 C'$ factor.
-This suggests that Assumption~\ref{ass:fourth-moment-norm} is essentially a minimal condition on the upper tail of $X X^\top$ to obtain a second-order term in $O ( (d/n)^2 )$.

-Let us now consider the general misspecified case, namely the class $\misclass (P_X, \sigma^2)$.
+Consider now the general misspecified case, namely the class $\misclass (P_X, \sigma^2)$.
 Here, we will need the slightly stronger Assumption~\ref{ass:equiv-l4-l2}.

 \begin{assumption}[$L^2$-$L^4$ norm equivalence] There exists a constant $\kappa > 0$ such that, for every $\theta \in \R^d$, $\E [ \langle \theta, X\rangle^4 ] \leq \kappa \cdot \E [ \langle \theta, X\rangle^2 ]^2$. \end{assumption}